Proguard Oil Tank Insurance

 • Up to $100,000 in cleanup protection resulting from a fuel oil tank release

-• A sub-limit of up to $25,000 for third-party cleanup costs (below groundwater or on neighboring property)
+• A sub-limit of up to $25,000 for third-party cleanup costs (below groundwater or on neighbouring property)

 • Up to $1,400 to repair or replace your fuel oil tank